Contact Dr. Daniel Markewitz

 My scientific interests are directed at quantifying how nutrient and hydrologic cycles control the chemistry of forest soils, drainage waters, and forest productivity.
 My research focuses on the management of the soil resource in an effort to maximize forest growth and to maintain ecosystem quality.
 At the stand level this includes questions of fertilizer use efficiency, soil nutrient supplies, and long-term soil quality.
 At the landscape level this includes the effects of land management and land use change on soil and stream water chemistry, and watershed integrity.
 My current research includes:

-3. Land use change in the Brazilian Amazon: Impacts on biogeochemical cycles.
+4. Land use change and agroforestry systems in the Brazilian Amazon: Impacts on biogeochemical cycles.

 FANR 3200 Ecology of Natural Resources (ever spring),

 FYOS 1001 Carbon Footprints in the Forest (ever fall),

 FORS 4080/6080 Longleaf: Ecology, Management, & Restoration (every maymester),